Film Career Finder

 Let someone else do that, someone who will give you constructive feedback and make your script better.
 And the best person to do this is a professional – someone who analyzes scripts for a living.
 But before you dole out money for script coverage, I would take a look at other ways to get feedback on your script before you spend the big bucks.

-In this article, we’ll look at the following options for script coverage:
+In this article, we’ll look at the following aspects of script coverage:

 • Writers groups